martinpagelaws/cognito-external-idp-proxy/alternatives/typescript/README.md

 -   validate before deployment with `$ npx cdk synth`
 -   run `$ npx cdk deploy`
 -   This solution deploys an empty AWS SecretsManager secret to hold the private key.
 Refer to root README.md section "Managing keys for Private Key JWT functionality".
--   add the callback endpoint URL to your IdPs allowed redirect / Sign-In URLs
+-   If you use PKCE: add the callback endpoint URL to your IdP's allowed redirect / Sign-In URLs
+-   If you do not use PKCE: add the Cognito IDP Response URI to your IdP's allowed redirect / Sign-in URLs